By 2025, 75% of data will be moved off the cloud. It seems like the cloud just became the major method of data storage. But where are we heading next?

 Building a data center might be your company’s dream.
 However, it is expensive to build up and maintain, making it nearly impossible for future growth.
 The centralization model insists on a start afresh to expand the center.

 Traditional computing networks can limit your business’ growth.
 If you insist on growth, you will have to bear the costly process of searching for more resources and starting afresh.
-You will need to upgrade the servers and planning new maintenance procedures.
+You will need to upgrade the servers and plan for new maintenance procedures.

 Modern edge computing is scalable.
-This technology flexes with your business to grow without the necessity of hiking costs.
+This technology allows your business to grow without the necessity of hiking costs.
 When you expand your business, you just need to bring it on board as a new network without increasing the bandwidth.

-Without having to rely on the central server, your business can operate better and safely.
-Long geographical locations could be a great source of network problem to your business which often happens when your need it most.
+Without having to rely on a central server, your business can operate better and safely.
+Long geographical locations could be a great source of network problems for your business which often happens when you need it most.
 The result may temporarily or even permanently paralyze your business.

-Edge computing creates a sense of reliability by ensuring communication between your edge data centers and the end-users.
+Edge computing creates a sense of reliability by ensuring communication between your edge data centers and end users.
 In cases of a network problem within the system, the periphery continues working as they have proper processing functions.
 The technology protects your business from possible customer embarrassment.

 Cons of Edge Computing